-- (1) In conducting business in the regulated sector a relevant person must not enter into or carry on a business relationship or carry out an occasional transaction with or for another person unless the relevant person - (a) establishes, maintains and operates - risk assessment and ongoing monitoring procedures in accordance with Part 3; - (ii) customer due diligence procedures in accordance with parts 4, 5 and 6 and paragraphs 37 and 39; - (iii) reporting and disclosure procedures in accordance with Part 7; - (iv) compliance procedures in accordance with Part 8; - (v) procedures in accordance with Part 9; - (vi) procedures to determine whether a customer is listed on the sanctions list; and - (vii) internal controls and communication procedures that are appropriate for the purposes of forestalling and preventing ML/FT; - takes appropriate measures for the purpose of making employees and workers aware of - - (i) the AML/CFT requirements; and - (ii) the procedures established, maintained and operated under (a); - (c) monitors and tests compliance in accordance with paragraph 29;
+- (1) A relevant person must not enter into or carry on a business relationship, or carry out an occasional transaction, with or for a customer or another person unless the relevant person - - (a) establishes, records, operates and maintains procedures and controls - (i) in order to comply with each paragraph within Parts 3 to 9; - (ii) in relation to determining whether a customer, any beneficial owner, beneficiary, introducer or eligible introducer is included on the sanctions list; and - (iii) in relation to internal controls and communication matters that are appropriate for the purposes of forestalling and preventing ML/FT; - (b) takes appropriate measures for the purpose of making its employees and workers aware of - (i) the AML/CFT legislation; and - (ii) the procedures and controls established, recorded, maintained and operated under head (a). - (2) The procedures and controls referred to in sub-paragraph (1) must - (a) have regard to the materiality and risk of ML/FT including whether a customer, beneficial owner, beneficiary, introducer or eligible introducer poses a higher risk of ML/FT; - (b) enable the relevant person to manage and mitigate the risks of ML/FT that have been identified by the relevant person when carrying out the requirements of this Code; and - (c) be approved by the senior management of the relevant person.

-(d) provides education and training in accordance with paragraph 31; and